tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-04-19-how-wpzep-works.md

 When a plugin developer loses one of those, the result becomes serious.

-So WP-ZEP will make up 1. and 2. by embedding a nonce into the request.
+So WP-ZEP will make up 1. and 2. by embedding a [nonce][WordPressNonces] into the request.

 ### The limitations of WP-ZEP ###

 One big challenge for WP-ZEP is to embed a nonce.
 You already notice that there're countlessly many ways to do their own job besides the best practice.
+For example, one can do the "**job**" without using "action".

 {% highlight html %}
 wp-admin/?page=my-plugin&job=do-my-job
 {% endhighlight %}

-In this case, the requested job will be distributed into their hander in a plugin side.
+In this case, the requested "**job**" will be processed directly in their hander without any help of WordPress core.
 So WP-ZEP can do nothing about it.

 Another big challenge is to decide whether the request hander is vulnerable or not if `my_action()` is registered for both authorized and unauthorized users